Minimal model program for algebraically integrable foliations and generalized pairs: Minimal model program for ACSS generalized foliated quadruples

 \subsection{MMP with scaling and existence of Mori fiber spaces}

-\begin{nota} In the subsequent discussions, it is important to differentiate between ``one specific MMP that adheres to certain properties" and ``all MMPs that adhere to certain properties."
-For instance, some argument apply to ``all MMPs with scaling of an ample divisor," whereas some only apply to ``a specific MMP with scaling of an ample divisor."
-Given this nuance, we will regard ``MMPs" as entities, and typically represent them using symbols like $\mathcal{P}$ or similar notations. \end{nota}
+\begin{nota} In the following, we need to identify ``one special MMP satisfying certain properties" and ``all MMP satisfying certain properties".
+For example, there are some arguments which hold for ``all MMP with scaling of an ample divisor" while some other arguments hold for ``one MMP with scaling of an ample divisor".
+Due to this subtlety, we need to consider ``MMP" as objects, and usually denote them by $\mathcal{P}$ or similar notations. \end{nota}

 \begin{prop} Let $(X,\Ff,B,\Mm)/U$ be an lc gfq and $f: X\rightarrow Z$ a contraction, such that

 for some lc g-pair $(X,\Delta,\Nn)/U$.
 Assume that either $X$ is $\Qq$-factorial klt or $\Nn$ is NQC$/U$.
 Then for any ample$/U$ $\Rr$-divisor $A$, we can run a $(K_{\Ff}+B+\Mm_X)$-MMP$/U$ with scaling of $A$.